-This document presents the electric and gas ETIPs of Niagara Mohawk Power Corporation d/b/a National Grid ("National Grid" or the "Company").
-This document is designed to inform the Commission's approval of National Grid's 2016-2018 Budget and Metric Plan for its electric and gas energy efficiency portfolios for 2016-2018.
-The Company's corresponding Energy Efficiency Budgets and Metrics Plan is being filed separately concurrent with this ETIP filing per Appendix C of the REV Track One Order.
+and gas energy efficiency portfolios for 2016-2018.
+The Company's corresponding Energy Efficiency Budgets and Metrics Plans are being filed separately concurrent with this ETIP filing per Appendix C of the REV Track One Order.

 II.
 ELECTRIC PORTFOLIO

 A. ELECTRIC PORTFOLIO DESCRIPTION